Best viewed at a screen resolution of 800 x 600 or higher

 Detailed specs are provided on the A/W 95's Home Page.
 To quickly summarize, the craft measures 6' 5" high, 15' long and 5' 9" wide.
 The rotor diameter is 19.5' and the chord is 7".
 The empty weight is about 272 lbs., the max. payload is 225 lbs (with a Rotax 503) and the max. gross weight is 497 lbs.
 Note that the payload and gross weight can be increased with use of a larger engine (e.g., the Rotax 582).
 Please refer to the Home Page for additional specs.

 The final cost to build the A/W 95 depends on your sources of supply, particularly for the engine.
-If you find inexpensive sources or even surplus materials, you can build the A/W 95 (less engine) for as little as two or three thousand dollars.
-An average cost—also less engine—might be around $4,000.
+If you find inexpensive sources or even surplus materials, you can build the A/W 95 (less engine and main rotorblades) for as little as five or six thousand dollars.
+An average cost—also less engine and main blades—might be around $8,000 or so.
 Obviously the cost will be much higher if you pay to have parts made or purchase pre-fabricated parts and components.
 However, a well-constructed A/W 95 will typically have a high re-sale value if you ever decide to sell it!

 This is an individual matter.
 Once all the materials are gathered together, two people could fully construct the A/W 95 in as little as a month or two.
 A single individual might require 3 or 4 months if spending a few hours after work during the week plus several hours a day on weekends.
 To save time in fabrication, kits and parts may be purchased ready-made (see next question).